benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/process/merge_request.md

   experiments active in any release channels?
 5. [Chrome OS only]: Was the change reviewed and approved by the [Eng Prod Representative](https://goto.google.com/cros-engprodcomponents)?
+6. If this merge addresses a major issue in the stable channel, does it require manual verification by the test team?
+If so, please describe required testing.

 ## Monitoring merge requests